donuts-are-good/donuts-are-good/README.md

-## donuts-are-good
+# donuts-are-good
-accepting collabs and consults

-## giving back
-independent devs and open source projects may contact for help
+accepting collabs and consults - independent devs and open source projects may contact for help

 ## scoreboard 2023 so far